esperanca/personal_website/src/pages/about.md

 ### Currently
-Leading the design teams supporting millions of patients at Docplanner
+Leading the patient design team at Docplanner

 ### Highlights: